CFexpress Type B Card Performance

 Biologists call a flock of CFexpress cards a “kidney” of cards

 It has to be said that the CFexpress format is a leap forward.
 The cards are all so fast that the difference between the top performer in clearing a full buffer and the card that came in second from last is just 1.5 seconds.
 The buffer is that on-board, super-fast memory that fills up, and then you’re just left with the raw speed of your memory card, chewing through what the buffer can upload to it.
 That the memory cards can eat up the full buffer so quickly now has implications for people thinking about which factors are most important.
 If clearing the buffer is the difference between 4.5 and 6 seconds, it might not be as big a priority as it use to be.
 In the old days (2019), the difference between cache clearing in one card to another could easily have been more than 15 seconds.
 When shooting SD cards on the Sony A9, it seemed you could do your laundry and have a little time left for a snack while the buffer unloaded to the memory card.
 With CFexpress, buffer clearing times are just less important.
 All that said, the SanDisk 512GB card is tops at clearing the cache, as the chart to the right shows.
-(The Lexar card was eliminated from consideration because, while speedy, it failed.
+(The Lexar card was eliminated from consideration because, while speedy, it eventually failed.
 More on that later.)
 This is the time it takes to completely move the contents of the cache to the card.
-In the R5, this appears to be about 2 GB of data, or about 40 shots.
+In the R5, this appears to be about 2 GB of data, or about 40 full RAW files.
 (The cache will appear to be about 60 shots deep because fast cards will allow you to fill up about half again as much data during the time it is uploading to the memory card.
 This number – reported in the viewfinder for those who have it set so – will vary mostly based on the ISO setting, as that will affect the size of the files.)

 Of interest here is the fact that Sandisk’s smaller card sizes – which sport very similar performance metrics on the label – perform terribly relative to the 512 GB card.
 Unfortunately, this seems to be the norm.
 Sony’s smaller sizes also perform poorly in the other tests relative to the 512 GB, although they are keeping up with their bigger sibling in this test of initial speed capacity.